brugr9/UEPluginVolumeCreator/README.md

   * Values Of Interest Actor:
     * Type: Values Of Interest Actor `BP_VOI` instance as Object Reference
     * Default Value: `none`
-    * Info: Mandatory, data to which the transfer function Curve is applied
+    * Description: Mandatory, data to which the transfer function Curve is applied
 * Geometry:
   * Region Of Interest Actor:
     * Type: Region Of Interest Actor `BP_ROI` instance as Object Reference
     * Default Value: `none`
-    * Info: Optional, used for geometry subtraction if set
+    * Description: Optional, used for geometry subtraction if set
   * Clip Plane Actor:
     * Type: Clip Plane Actor `BP_ClipPlane` instance as Object Reference
     * Default Value: `none`
-    * Info: Optional, used for geometry subtraction if set
+    * Description: Optional, used for geometry subtraction if set
 * DVR:
   * Distance Power
     * Type: `Float`
     * Default Value: `1.0`
     * Range: [`0.1`, `2.0`]
-    * Info: Resampling Distance Power &ndash; The shader algorithm calculates the current distance of the image slices with respect to the angle of entry of the resampling ray.
+    * Description: Resampling Distance Power &ndash; The shader algorithm calculates the current distance of the image slices with respect to the angle of entry of the resampling ray.
 With a value of `1.0` (default) the calculated resampling distance is used.
 This parameter may be seen as an optimisation method, cp.
 [Luecke 2005], "Fragmented Line Ray-Casting").
       * With values smaller than `1.0` the resampling distance lowers, a so-called oversampling occurs, which may increase visualisation quality.
       * With values larger than `1.0` the resampling distance grows, a so-called undersampling occurs, which may accelerate rendering.
   * Resampling Steps:
     * Type: `Integer`
     * Default Value: `256`
     * Range: [`1`, `1024`]
-    * Info: Maximum Number of Resampling Steps:
+    * Description: Maximum Number of Resampling Steps:
       * A large number means more steps.
 The resampling ray may advance deeper into the cube.
 The hereby resulting rendering may increase visualisation quality by the cost of more computing time.
       * A small number may decrease rendering quality but is faster.
   * Transfer Function:
     * Type: `Curve Linear Color`
     * Default Value: `Curve_Default_TF_Color`
-    * Info: The transfer functions are based on color gradients from `Curve Linear Color` assets.
+    * Description: The transfer functions are based on color gradients from `Curve Linear Color` assets.
   * Alpha Threshold:
     * Type: `Float`
     * Default Value: `0.8`
     * Range: [`0.0`, `1.0`]
-    * Info: Maximum Opacity Threshold for Early Ray Termination from iteratively added up Alpha Channel
+    * Description: Maximum Opacity Threshold for Early Ray Termination from iteratively added up Alpha Channel
 * Lighting:
   * Light Source:
     * Type: Array of `BP_LightSource` Object References